rgknox/cime/doc/source/downloading_cesm.rst

 repository.
 Access to the code requires Subversion client software in place that is compatible with our Subversion server software, such as a recent version of the command line client, svn.
-Currently, our server software is at version 1.7.4.
-We recommend using a client at version 1.6 or later, though older versions may suffice.
-We cannot guarantee a client older than 1.4.2.
+Currently, our server software is at version 1.8.17.
+We recommend using a client at version 1.8 or later, though older versions may suffice.
 For more information or to download open source tools, visit:

 ::